SUPTO-1/Earthy_Craft-client/README.md

 [EarthyCraft](https://earthycraft-32095.web.app)

+## Jute & Wooden Crafts

+Welcome to the world of Jute & Wooden Crafts!
+Dive into the beauty of natural materials and explore the craftsmanship that goes into creating stunning pieces.
+From rustic home decor to eco-friendly accessories, Jute & Wooden Crafts offer a unique blend of sustainability and artistry.

+Discover intricately woven jute baskets, elegantly carved wooden sculptures, and everything in between.
+Join us in celebrating the beauty of nature through these timeless crafts.

+If you're passionate about Jute & Wooden Crafts, don't hesitate to showcase your creations on EarthyCraft.
+Share your techniques, inspirations, and love for these materials with our vibrant community of artisans and enthusiasts.
+Let your creativity shine and inspire others to explore the wonders of Jute & Wooden Crafts.

 ## Features

 - **Explore Diverse Crafts:** Discover a wide range of crafts, from intricate Jute & Wooden Crafts to delicate ceramics and vibrant textiles.